 Public demand for midwives continues to grow.
 In B.C., we have reached an all-time high in parents seeking midwifery care during pregnancy, birth and postpartum with midwives involved in almost one quarter of pregnancies in the province.

-Here’s the problem.
-B.C. midwives can’t afford to provide the care that families need.
-Right now, B.C. midwives are the second lowest paid in their profession across the country.
+Despite this growth in demand, B.C. midwives are the second lowest paid in their profession across the country.
 Registered midwives and family physicians provide the same primary maternity care, and yet B.C. midwives are excluded from provincial benefits – such as health and disability, pension and parental leave.
-If the fundamental inequities of the broken status quo remain unaddressed, one in three B.C. midwives say they will be forced to leave B.C. to make it in the profession or change careers.
+If the fundamental inequities remain unaddressed, one in three B.C. midwives say they will be forced to leave B.C. to make it in the profession or change careers.

-B.C.’s next government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.
+B.C.’s government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.

 Where does the MABC stand?

 Specifically, we are asking the B.C. government to allocate funding to: